 So the logical reasoning would be that if it’s low cost, it must be low quality as well right?
 Far from it!
 Stock photos have to undergo rigorous reviewing and editing procedures before earning their spot in stock libraries.
 This means that out-of-focus pictures of your pet or badly-composited shots of family portraits are a no-no. In most cases, stock photos are of even better quality than those shot on assignment!
 After all, some of these collections are truly shot by professional stock photographers.

 Have you ever found some photos online and used them without acknowledgment to the owner or proper documentation?
 (Yep, we’re talking about pilfering them from Google images).
 Well, don’t.
 Not only is this unethical, it could also have you tangled in a major legal battle – which is absolutely not worth it for just a single image.
 Buying photos via a stock photo site, however, will assure that you can use the content legally as you have purchased the rights to do so and thus, already protected by standard license agreements.
 You can breathe easy and sleep better at night knowing that you’re safe from the claws of a court order.

 6. Rest Assured That The Photos Have Proper Releases

 Since we are on this topic about copyright issues, purchasing a royalty free stock photo also comes with the necessary model and property releases.
 Basically, these are legal agreements from the property owners or models stating that they agree to their image being used under standard conditions.
 So besides getting protected with proper licensing, you are also covered for any advertising or marketing campaigns.

 That’s it for our stock photos guide.
+Here’s our comprehensive guide on where stock photos are used.
 For more in-depth information, explore our community tab and learn all about the stock content trends, keywords, and our contributor guides.